mlz-ictrl/nicos/doc/source/setups.rst

    The name of the instrument device, defined somewhere in a ``devices`` dictionary.
-The class for this device must be :class:`devices.instrument.Instrument` or an instrument-specific subclass.
+The class for this device must be :class:`nicos.devices.instrument.Instrument` or an instrument-specific subclass.

 .. data:: experiment

    ``'Exp'`` or ``None``.
 If ``'Exp'``, a device of this name must be defined somewhere in a ``devices`` dictionary.
-The class for this device must be :class:`devices.experiment.Experiment` or an instrument-specific subclass.
+The class for this device must be :class:`nicos.devices.experiment.Experiment` or an instrument-specific subclass.

 .. data:: datasinks

    A list of names of "data sinks", i.e. special devices that process measured data.
-These devices must be defined somewhere in a ``devices`` dictionary and be of class :class:`devices.datasinks.DataSink` or a subclass.
+These devices must be defined somewhere in a ``devices`` dictionary and be of class :class:`nicos.core.data.DataSink` or a subclass.

 .. data:: notifiers

    A list of names of "notifiers", i.e. special devices that can notify the user or instrument responsibles via various channels (e.g. email).
-These devices must be defined somewhere in a ``devices`` dictionary and be of class :class:`devices.notifiers.Notifier` or a subclass.
+These devices must be defined somewhere in a ``devices`` dictionary and be of class :class:`nicos.devices.notifiers.Notifier` or a subclass.

 .. rubric:: Footnotes